All Episodes

 That's right.

-And the other thing is uh everybody's missing this point.
+And the other thing is everybody's missing this point.

 Marriage is a legal contract.

-Uh being a black person or being um getting a civil right simply because you're a person, that's a dignity of the human person.
+Being a black person or getting a civil right simply because you're a person, that's the dignity of the human person.

-Uh A marriage, if you ask a matrimonial lawyer, involves criteria being met, and societies were or rather government got involved from the get-go overseeing and regulating marriage for the protection of generational continuity, meaning that you have the propensity in your marriage union to bring forth children.
+And societies were, or rather, government got involved from the get-go overseeing and regulating marriage for the protection of generational continuity, meaning that you have the propensity in your marriage union to bring forth children.

-So as you were saying earlier with um Justice Um Roberts bringing out that point that now we would have to really remove the entire definition and reconstruct it.
+So as you were saying earlier with Justice Roberts bringing out that point that now we would have to really remove the entire definition and reconstruct it.

 And if you're really equal, you would be able to be equal to people and satisfy all the criteria, which gays cannot do because they can't procreate.